jjarndt/ckad-practice/exercises_by_k8s_elements/labels_and_selectors/labels_selectors_exercise2.md

 ```
 </details>

+Sure, here is the corrected solution in English:

 ### Task 3:

 Create a new label `environment=production` for the `nginx-deployment` pods and modify the label `app` to `application`.